dregiske/cse15l-lab-reports/lab5.md

 ![Screen Shot 2024-06-05 at 1 43 08 PM](https://github.com/dregiske/cse15l-lab-reports/assets/146780188/3d539a7e-9332-48ee-ac02-ed74935cf836)

-TA: I see the issue, it seems you got confused about error codes.
+TA: I see the issue, the bug is that it returns the wrong error code.
 A java file only returns 0 when it successfully compiles, otherwise it will return a different number.

 Student: So by using the error code, 1, I am telling the `if` statement to return an error in compiling when there is no error.
 I get it now.